What imaging modality would you like to pursue for further diagnosis of appendicitis or the right lower

 Although earlier I said that imaging is not necessary if classic findings in history are present, it may be

 necessary in patients with a classic history and exam that’s not present.
 This is particularly true in women.

 Again, ultrasound is increasingly used for diagnosis because it gives no radiation to the patient.

 High-yield facts for your examination: if the scenario presents a patient who you’re pretty certain

 has appendicitis, you're in the operating room and yet the appendix appears normal to you,

-I would recommend that you still remove the appendectomy and do a completion laparoscopic appendectomy.
+I would recommend that you still do a completion laparoscopic appendectomy.

 Remember, always consider GYN pathology particularly in child-bearing aged women.